Costa Coffee pulls out of Totnes despite planning approval

 The town boasts 41 independent coffee outlets and is well-known in the South West for its "alternative" image, with a resident community of artists, writers, therapists, musicians, and herbalists.

 In the letter, Mr Rogers said the decision had been made following a discussion with different groups in the town.

 "Costa has recognised the strength of feeling in Totnes against national brands and taken into account the specific circumstances of Totnes," it said.

 Public relations analyst Phil Morgan said the decision to pull out of Totnes could benefit Costa in the long-run.

 Mr Morgan, of the Chartered Institute of Public Relations, said: "The option would have been to open the branch and face hostility - for an initial period at least - as well as possibly gaining a reputation for ignoring the wishes of people in the towns and cities where they set up shop.

 "On the face of it, this is a sensible decision for a growing business.
-Responsiveness is key to building trust and reputation, and as important as the quality of their coffee."'So alien'
+Responsiveness is key to building trust and reputation, and as important as the quality of their coffee."

 Costa's letter was also signed by Dr Sarah Wollaston, MP for Totnes, and Pruw Boswell, Mayor of Totnes.